-UN-Water, through its web site unwater.org (2011c), summarizes how water is used worldwide:
+UN-Water, through its web site unwater.org (2011c), summarized how water is used worldwide:

 This means that crop and livestock production absorbed the bulk of the uses of water.
 This usage largely consists of irrigation.
 About 70% of this agricultural use of water comes from aquifers, streams, and lakes.